samolet4e/Ephemerides-propagation/README.md

 Short-term and long-term orbit propagation of artificial Earth satellite.
-CelestLab and CelestLabX are necessary to be installed in SciLab environment prior to using the code.
+CelestLab and CelestLabX tools are necessary to be installed to SciLab environment prior to using the code.
 Navigate to project directory and run go.sce script.